-The day before the party have your guests e-mail you their cookie recipes so you can have them printed and ready to distribute.
+The day before the party has your guests e-mail you their cookie recipes so you can have them printed and ready to distribute.
 Be sure to have enough copies of each recipe so that everyone takes home each of the recipes.
 While you are at it, make labels for the cookies as well.

-Have cute take home containers ready.
+Have cute take-home containers ready.
 Anything from paper plates to Chinese take-out containers work.
 Just be sure it is something your guests won’t have to hassle with returning to you.

 Death By Chocolate

 Again, this is for those of us with a sweet tooth.
 Ask each of your guests to bring something sinfully delicious with chocolate as the star.
 This is a huge favorite with my friends who love chocolate as much as I do.
 We like to make this a ladies night only.
-Leave the hubbies and kid-o’s home, go to your favorite restaurant for dinner and then have a death by chocolate dessert.
+Leave the hubbies and kid-o’s home, go to your favorite restaurant for dinner and then have death by chocolate dessert.
 WOW!
 Don’t forget to bring copies of your recipe along, as I’m sure everyone will want a copy.

 White Elephant or Yankee Swap

 In my family the rules are simple.
 We sit in a circle with the gifts in a pile in the middle.
 Someone (usually the youngest goes first) picks a present.
 They open the gift.
-Then it’s the next persons turn.
+Then it’s the next person’s turn.
 They may either steal an opened gift or select a present from the pile.
-If a gift is stolen, the person who just lost their gift then takes a turn to select a present from the pile or steal a gift from someone else.
-We set a limit that a gift can only be stolen 3 times after the initial unwrapping.
+If a gift is stolen, the person who just lost their gift then takes a turn to choose a present from the pile or steal a gift from someone else.
+We set a limit that a gift can only be stolen three times after the initial unwrapping.
 That way the game ends, eventually.